2022–23 Marsh One-Day Cup

 The 2022–23 Marsh One-Day Cup was the 54th season of the official List A domestic cricket competition played in Australia.
 Western Australia were the defending champions.

 On 29 June 2022, Cricket Australia confirmed the schedule of the tournament, with the final played on 8 March 2023.

-In the final, Western Australia beat Southern Australia by 181 runs to win their 16th one-day title.
+In the final, Western Australia beat South Australia by 181 runs to win their 16th one-day title.